 Italian Passport Processing Time

-An Italian passport application’s processing time and issuance is typically between one to six weeks.
+An Italian passport application’s processing time and issuance is between one to six weeks.
 An emergency passport can be received within one week.
 Passport renewals generally have a faster processing time.
 You can also expect speedier processing for applications submitted to a Questura in Italy.

 Italian Passport Cost

-The standard fee for an Italian passport is €116 ($127) [€42.50 ($46.57) for the passport and €73.50 ($80.54) for the administration fee].
-The fast-track fee is €50 ($54.79).
-Italian passport cost can vary depending on the country and the overseas Italian Consular Office.
+The standard fee for an Italian passport is €116, including €42.50 for the passport and € 73.50 for the administration fee. €42.50 for the passport and €73.50 for the administration fee.
+The fast-track fee is €50.
+The cost of an Italian passport can vary depending on the country and the overseas Italian Consular Office.

 Italian Passport Renewal